 This robotic pool cleaner finds its way around your pool using the best navigation software.
-With CleverClean, its sensors scan your pool before its quick-thinking robotic mind creates the most efficient path to clean in order to make the best use out of its 2-hour cleaning cycle.
+With CleverClean, its sensors scan your swimming pool before its quick-thinking robotic mind creates the most efficient path to clean to make the best use of its 2-hour cleaning cycle.

 The robot doesn’t have enough internal storage to save a digital layout of your pool so it needs to repeat the process each time it starts up.

 Like any Dolphin pool cleaner, the Nautilus comes with a 360°, an anti-tangle power cord that allows it to perform underwater ballet without choking itself in the process.

 It also ensures that as long as it is situated in a 50-foot max pool, it will never run out of cords to roam around while venturing into the underwater wonderworld known as your backyard pool.

 But there’s one thing the Nautilus, like so many other robotic pool robot cleaners, can’t perform very well – namely, navigating up and down pool steps.
 The problem with the Nautilus, despite having some awesome boosters and tracks for vertical movement, is that it doesn’t cope with sudden changes in terrain.